anjishnu/ask-alexa-pykit/README.md

 Step 4: Generate training data and upload to Amazon.
 --------------
 Create a file containing your training examples and upload to Amazon.
-This hasn't been automated yet - but will be coming soon.
+I've created a script which loads in the intent schema and does some validation and prompting while you type utterances, but I haven't played around with it enough to know if it actually helps.

+<b>$ python3 generate_training_data.py</b>

+This script prompts you to enter valid training data in the format defined by the ASK (https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/defining-the-voice-interface).
+You toggle through the different intents by pressing enter with blank input.
+Play around with it and see if you find it intuitive.

+Once you are done, this script generates a file called utterance.txt with all your training data in it, ready to be uploaded to your skill: https://developer.amazon.com/edw/home.html#/skills

 Step 5:
 --------------